astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro config

-Lets you modify certain settings on your Astronomer Enterprise platform without needing to push an entirely new configuration.
+Modifies certain platform-level settings on Astronomer Enterprise without you needing to manually adjust settings in your `config.yaml` and apply them.

 ### Usage